cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 ### Cryptomator Hub

 We are currently in the process of implementing X-Wing and HPKE-7 in JWE libraries.
 As a 100% open-source company, we have always contributed to other libraries and projects.
-So it comes as no surprise that we are now in close contact with the maintainers of one of the most widely used [JOSE libraries for Java](https://connect2id.com/products/nimbus-jose-jwt), the authors of [JOSE HPKE RFC](https://datatracker.ietf.org/doc/html/draft-reddy-cose-jose-pqc-hybrid-hpke-07) and the [X-Wing RFC](https://datatracker.ietf.org/doc/draft-connolly-cfrg-xwing-kem/) as well as the JDK security team, contributing these new standard to upstream projects as for example with [X-Wing support in the OpenJDK](https://github.com/openjdk/jdk/pull/26032).
-All to collaboratively build the necessary foundation for the years to come.
+So it comes as no surprise that we are now in close contact with the maintainers of one of the most widely used [JOSE libraries for Java](https://connect2id.com/products/nimbus-jose-jwt), the authors of [JOSE HPKE RFC](https://datatracker.ietf.org/doc/html/draft-reddy-cose-jose-pqc-hybrid-hpke-07) and the [X-Wing RFC](https://datatracker.ietf.org/doc/draft-connolly-cfrg-xwing-kem/) as well as the JDK security team, contributing these new standard to upstream projects such as [X-Wing support in the OpenJDK](https://github.com/openjdk/jdk/pull/26032).
+All to collaboratively build a resilient foundation for the years ahead.